 2.4.1 Participant characteristics

 All statistical analyses were conducted in the Statistical Package for Social Sciences (version 20.0; SPSS Inc., Chicago, USA).
 Participant characteristics were compared between groups using a one-way ANOVA.
 VAS scores were compared between conditions over time using repeated measures ANOVA and differences for sex and dietary restraint groups with condition over time examined using a mixed model ANOVA.
 In addition, VAS scores obtained immediately prior to the fMRI session were compared between groups (males v females, restrained v unrestrained) via independent paired t-tests to examine whether any of the brain activity differences observed during scanning could be attributed to varying degrees of perceived appetite sensations.
 Energy intake values were compared between conditions for both sex and dietary restraint using a mixed model ANOVA.
+Energy intake, carbohydrate, protein and fat intakes were compared between sexes and between dietary restraint groups in the fed condition to elucidate whether the nutrient content of the meal impacted brain activation using a one-way ANOVA.
 In all cases a Greenhouse-Geisser correction factor was applied if Mauchly’s test of sphericity was violated.
 Any significant differences to the ANOVAs were investigated using post hoc Bonferroni corrected pairwise comparisons.
 Potential differences between groups for the number of images participants reported showed foods they liked were assessed by performing two-sample t-tests examining restrained v unrestrained, boys v girls and fasted v fed.
 A value of P<0.05 was accepted for statistical significance for all tests.
 All group data are reported as mean ± SEM.

 2.4.2 fMRI data processing